cshelor-conga2/Conga-Pro-Serv-Projects/CFS Accelerator Unlocked Package/README.md

 #

 # Package post-installation steps
+1. Import the Grid zip file stored in this repo.
+Import all Views and the Page included in the zip file
-1. Activate flexipages (Lightning pages) for the Conga Query, Conga Template, and Contract Agreement objects
+2. Activate flexipages (Lightning pages) for the Conga Query, Conga Template, and Contract Agreement objects
-2. Assign page layouts for the Conga Template and Contract Agreement objects
+3. Assign page layouts for the Conga Template and Contract Agreement objects
-3. Assign Grid Visualforce Pages permission set to all Grid users
+4. Assign Grid Visualforce Pages permission set to all Grid users
-4. Assign Conga CLM - Read Only permission set to any CFS users who are read-only
+5. Assign Conga CLM - Read Only permission set to any CFS users who are read-only
-5. Edit the Conga Legal app and make it visible to any profiles who need to access it
+6. Edit the Conga Legal app and make it visible to any profiles who need to access it

 # Package version summary

 - Package name: `CFS Accelerator`
 - Version name: `CFS Accelerator - Fall '25 Release`
-- Version number: `1.0.0.0`
+- Version number: `1.1.0.1`
-- Version description: `Fall 25 Release v1.0.0.0 - Components for CFS Accelerator`
+- Version description: `Fall '25 Release v1.1.0.1 - Components for CFS Accelerator`
 - Source path: `force-app`
 - Source API version: `62.0`